July 18, 2023

 What is the Gion Festival?

 The Gion Festival(Gion Matsuri), one of the three grand festivals of Japan, is a magnificent celebration held in Kyoto for an entire month every July.
-With a rich history that spans back an astonishing 1154 years, the festival originated as a purification ceremony to fend off epidemics, known as the Goryoe, focusing on Yasaka Shrine.
+With a rich history spanning an astonishing 1154 years, the festival originated as a purification ceremony to fend off epidemics, known as the Goryoe, focusing on the Yasaka Shrine.
 Over the centuries, this glorious tradition has been upheld and protected by the locals, referred to as Yamaboko-cho.
 As a result, an incredible 1.8 million people flock to Kyoto each year to revel in the grandeur and beauty of the Gion Festival.

 Enjoying the Gion Festival